moeni27/MusicTanvas/README.md

 # MusicTanvas
 ## Description
 MusicTanvas is a WPF application designed to integrate visual and tactile feedback into music listening experiences using the Tanvas tablet.
-It leverages advanced audio processing algorithms and machine learning techniques to provide interactive visual and haptic representations of audio tracks.
+It leverages audio processing algorithms and machine learning techniques to provide interactive visual and haptic representations of audio tracks.

 ## Table of Contents
 - [Description](#description)